-Science 10 Applied (SNC2P)
+Science, Grade 10, Applied (SNC2P)

 This course enables students to develop a deeper understanding of concepts in biology, chemistry, earth and space science, and physics, and to apply their knowledge of science in real-world situations.
 Students are given opportunities to develop further practical skills in scientific investigation.
-Students will plan and conduct investigations into everyday problems and issues related to human cells and body systems; chemical reactions; factors affecting climate change; and the interaction of light and matter.
-Prerequisite: Grade 9 Science Academic or Applied.
+Students will plan and conduct investigations into everyday problems and issues related to human cells and body systems, chemical reactions, factors affecting climate change, and the interaction of light and matter.
+Prerequisite: Science, Grade 9, Destreamed